EBI-Metagenomics/mettannotator/README.md

 annotation as these are produced by separate tools in the pipeline.
 Archaeal genomes will continue to be annotated using Prokka as Bakta is only intended for annotation of bacterial genomes.

+### Fast mode

+To reduce the compute time and the amount of resources used, the pipeline can be executed with the `--fast` flag.
+When run in the fast mode, `mettannotator` will skip InterProScan, UniFIRE and SanntiS.
+This could be a suitable option for a first-pass of annotation or if computational resources are limited, however, we recommend running the full version of the pipeline whenever possible.

+When generating an input file for a fast mode run, it is sufficient to indicate the taxid of the superkingdom (`2` for bacteria and `2157` for Archaea) in the "taxid" column rather than the taxid of the lowest known taxon.

 <a name="test"></a>

 ## Test